GreenAI-Uppa/AIPowerMeter/README.md

 ## CRON jobs

 `append_summary_last_jobs.py` : used to collect statistics from last jobs and append them to csv files, one for each user.
 This script is meant to be used in a cron.

+`cron_script.sh` : main cron script which every day, store the omegawatt logs in zip files and updates csv files containing the statistics for each jobs.